Elmsted: History

 The Roman road Stone Street defines part of the parish's eastern border.
-Constructed after the 43 AD invasion of the British Isles, the road was made to make travel from Canterbury to the south coast faster and more direct for movements of troops in the Empire.
-It also made trade for areas surrounding the road easier and later allowed the Archbishop of Canterbury to more easily monitor his diocese.
+Constructed following the Roman invasion of Britain in 43 AD, the road provided a faster and more direct route between Canterbury and the south coast, facilitating the movement of troops across the Empire.
+Its construction also enhanced trade for surrounding areas and later served as a vital corridor for the Archbishop of Canterbury to oversee his diocese.

-Elmsted was not named in the Domesday book but Bodsham, one of the hamlets in the parish was noted.
-This Is where the local school is situated today.
+While Elmsted is not listed in the Domesday Book of 1086, the hamlet of Bodsham, located within the parish, is mentioned.
+Today, Bodsham is notable for housing the local primary school.

-One of the more prominent families in the parish's history were the Honywoods who lived at Evington from the 1400s until the 1900s.
-Signs of this can be seen in St James the Great Church where the south chapel is known as the Honywood Chapel.
+One of the most prominent families in the parish's history were the Honywoods, who resided at Evington from the 1400s until the early 20th century.
+Their legacy is evident in St James the Great Church, where the south chapel, known as the Honywood Chapel, commemorates the family's contribution to the area.

+Evington Court, a key historical estate in the parish, remains a significant landmark.
+In August 2023, Arron Martin was named the Lord of the Manor of Evington Court, inheriting this historic title.
+The title, while largely ceremonial today, highlights the enduring importance of the estate in Elmsted's heritage.
+Though it no longer confers ownership of the estate, the Lordship reflects the area's feudal history and its connection to local traditions.

-John Marius Wilson, of the Imperial Gazetteer of England and Wales gave the following description of the parish between 1870 and 1872"ELMSTEAD, a parish in Elham district, Kent; 4½ miles ESE of Wye r. station, and 6½ ENE of Ashford.
+John Marius Wilson, writing in the Imperial Gazetteer of England and Wales between 1870 and 1872, described the parish as follows:

+"ELMSTEAD, a parish in Elham district, Kent; 4½ miles ESE of Wye r. station, and 6½ ENE of Ashford.
 It has a post office under Ashford, and a fair on 25 July.
-Acres, 2, 692.
-Real property, £2, 692.
+Acres, 2,692.
+Real property, £2,692.
 Pop., 492.
 Houses, 93.
 The property is divided among a few.
 The living is a vicarage in the diocese of Canterbury.
 Value, £80.
 Patron, the Archbishop of Canterbury.
-The church is old but good."Today the church is still under the Archbishop of Canterbury and whilst the church is now older it remains in good condition.
-The fair on the 25th of July for St James day now no longer takes place, though a spring fair occurs May 1 in Evington Hall.
-The number of houses in Elmsted has increased significantly in the last 110 years.
-As of the 2011 census there were 140 houses, an increase of 59 since 1901.
+The church is old but good."

+Today, St James the Great Church continues to fall under the jurisdiction of the Archbishop of Canterbury.
+While the July 25th fair, traditionally held in honor of St James’ Day, is no longer observed, a spring fair now takes place annually on May 1st at Evington Hall.

+The number of houses in Elmsted has increased significantly over the last century.
+In 1901, there were 93 houses in the parish; by the 2011 census, this had risen to 140.